 Failure to protect sensitive customer data carries significant financial penalties from card issuers and regulators alike.
-Beyond the crippling fines that could be imposed, serious breaches can cause untold damage to a company’s brand, and hinder its ability to conduct its core business.
+Beyond the crippling fines that the UK GDPR and DPA 2018 could impose, serious breaches can cause untold damage to a company’s brand and hinder its ability to conduct its core business.

-As such, you should interrogate outsourced suppliers’ security, privacy and quality controls with the same diligence as you would do within your own business.
+Treat outsourced suppliers’ security, privacy and quality controls with the same diligence as you would do your own business.
 Ultimately, a provider’s mistake could not only cripple their organisation, but yours too.

 Great brand fit and trust are key to success

-The value of outsourcing your customer services should not be understated.
-The potential benefits can provide tremendous advantages to your organisation from not only a financial perspective, but to your customers as well, who receive dedicated attention from industry specialists.
+The value of outsourcing your customer services to the right customer outsource provider should not be understated.
+The potential benefits can provide tremendous advantages to your organisation from a financial perspective and to your customers who receive dedicated attention from industry specialists.